Financial-Times/g-chartframe/readme.md

 # g-chartframe
-_0.2.0 Relese notes: The default frame types are now made by functions rather than provided as constants_
+_0.2.0 Relese notes: The default frame types are now made by functions rather than provided as constants._
+_allow for bulk settgin of attributes_

 For making the boring but necessary stuff on D3 charts in as painless a fashion as possible.